matoous/dzxcz/content/posts/the-flow-of-pay.md

 title: "The flow of pay"
 date: 2026-01-01
 slug: the-flow-of-pay
-draft: false
+draft: true
 tags: ["payments", "finance", "infrastructure"]
 ---

 The diagram below lays out the moving parts of a “card present” transaction after you tap a card or wallet.
 It is intentionally high-level so we can reason about responsibilities, the standards they rely on, and where risk/compliance decisions are made.

----

-## Entities in a contactless payment
+## Entities in a Contactless Payment

 | Entity | Role | Primary specs / interfaces |
 | --- | --- | --- |